microsoft/presidio/docs/samples/python/streamlit/index.md

 Here's a simple app, written in pure Python, to create a demo website for Presidio.
 The app is based on the [streamlit](https://streamlit.io/) package.

+> Note: To see a live version of this app, visit [https://huggingface.co/spaces/presidio/presidio_demo](https://huggingface.co/spaces/presidio/presidio_demo).

 ## Requirements
 1. Clone the repo / download the `streamlit` folder
 2. Install dependencies (preferably in a virtual environment)